kjmorse2/SnakeGame/README.md

         - 1: Polished snake drawing (for now)
         - 1: Added control command functionality
         - 1: World is translated correctly, but not zoomed
-        - 1: Added commments to code so far, and polished fps counter
+        - 1: Added comments to code so far, and polished fps counter
     - Hunter
         - 1: Implemented snake color changing for up to 8 players.
     - Paired:
-        - 2: Fixed disconnection bugs, program now flows smoothely through all control paths
+        - 2: Fixed disconnection bugs, program now flows smoothly through all control paths
 - 11/18/25:
     - Paired:
         - 0.5: Removed unused code and refactored some names.